ccfN848/hextris/README.md

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

+This project is a deployment of [Hextris](https://github.com/Hextris/hextris), an open-source game licensed under GPL-3.0.

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.